sasjonge/knowrob_tutorials/README.md

 To open the notebooks you can choose them from the left sidebar.
 You can find the first exercise in fs-ex1-robot-structure.ipynb  and the second exercise in fs-ex2-episode-structure.ipynb

+## Unit Testing

+This container contains two scripts to create and use Unit Tests for jupyer-knowrob notebooks.

+The unit tests can be run by executing (only tested on Ubuntu 20.0 with Python3):

+`python3 scripts/test_notebooks.py`